a-eski/ttytest2/README.md

 ### Example Canonical CLI/Shell

 Most people should use send_keys, if you are writing or working with a noncanonical shell/CLI, you will probably know it.
-Most are canonical.

 ``` ruby
 require 'ttytest'